 1. A balanced diet

-The cell activity of human nerves require sufficient protein, choline, vitamins, lecithin, and trace elements.
+The cell activity of human nerves requires sufficient protein, choline, vitamins, lecithin, and trace elements.
 These substances can delay the decline of cognitive function and help improve memory.

 It is recommended that people eat more beans, cereals, fruits and vegetables and other foods to supplement a variety of nutrients, especially for the elderly.